prusa3d/Prusa-Firmware/README.md

 - Open the file `Firmware/Firmware.ino`
 - Select the target board with Tools -> Board -> "PrusaResearch Einsy RAMBo"
-- Open `Firmware/config.h` and change LANG_MODE to 0.
+- Open `Firmware/config.h` and change `LANG_MODE` to 0.

 ### Compilation and upload

-- Run the compilation Sketch -> Verify/Compile
+- Run the compilation: Sketch -> Verify/Compile
-- Upload the result code into the connected printer Sketch -> Upload
+- Upload the result code into the connected printer: Sketch -> Upload